saikrishnav/testfxSTAext/README.md

     public void Test1 () {....}
     [TestMethod]
     public void Test2 () {....}
-    [STATestMethod] // Using STATestMethod inside a class which is already marked STATestClass is redundant public void Test3 () {....}
+    [STATestMethod] // Using STATestMethod inside a class which is already marked STA is redundant public void Test3 () {....}
 }
 ```